 I hope you enjoy your white bean ground chicken soup!
 If you do, I always appreciate recipe reviews.
 And if you have a question about the recipe I forgot to cover, leave a comment at the bottom of this post.

-- 8 slices Center Cut Bacon, chopped
+- 8 slices Center Cut Bacon, diced

 - 3 cups (340g) White Onion, diced (about 2 large onions)